MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-error-handling-guidelines.md

 ## Why should you deliver great error messages?
 Improving error handling and error messages reduces friction for the users and highly impacts the user experience.
 Clear, informative error messages help users understand what went wrong and how to correct it, reducing frustration, and improving user satisfaction.

+For guidance on how to formulate good error messages, see [Error message best practices - what to say?](#error_message_best_practices) below.

 ## Unblocking users with actionable errors